dickdavis/model-context-protocol-rb/README.md

 The `ModelContextProtocol::Server::Resource` base class allows subclasses to define a resource that the MCP client can use.

 Define the resource properties and optionally annotations, then implement the `call` method to build your resource.
 Use the `respond_with` instance method to ensure your resource responds with appropriately formatted response data.

+You can also send MCP log messages to clients from within your resource by calling a valid logger level method on the `client_logger` and passing a string message.

 ### Resource Definition